Yogamaharishi Swami Gitananda: Achievements

 He wrote twenty-five books on the subjects of Yoga and made ten world tours and more than twenty All India tours.
-He was the Chief Guest for innumerable Yoga, Medical and Scientific Conferences, Seminars and meetings held all over India and was in great demand as a speaker because of his immense and charismatic vitality.
-Known as the Lion of Pondicherry he was a great example of an ancient Yoga Rishi (Seer).
-Majestic in bearing and manner, with luxurious flowing beard and hair, and a magnificent, booming, powerful voice, Swamijis dynamic personality captured the hearts of people wherever he went.
+He was known as the Lion of Pondicherry.

 Pujya Swamiji was Patron and President of many Yoga and Scientific Organisations World Wide.
 Notably he was Patron of the Indian Academy of Yoga with headquarters at the famous Banaras Hindu University.
-This is an organisation of eminent Yogis, professional men, scientists and doctors interested in Yoga.
 He was President of Vishwa Yoga Samaj, a World Wide Organisation of Yogis, and Vice President of the All India Association of Madathiapathis.
 He was also the Governor-General for Yoga (1992–1995) in the World development Parliament (Vishwa Unnayan Samsad) with headquarters in West Bengal, India.
 He trained many students in Rishiculture Ashtanga (Gitananda) Yoga.
 His students have established more than 135 centres of Yoga in 30 countries around the world.